YouTube Channel Restored for Big Tech, Pandemic Coverage Critic Naomi Wolf

 “We’d like to thank you for your patience while we reviewed this case.
 Our goal is to make sure content doesn’t violate our Community Guidelines so that YouTube can be a safe place for all—and sometimes we make mistakes trying to get it right.
 We hope you understand, and we’re sorry for any inconvenience or frustration this has caused.”

-Wolf told The Epoch Times in an interview that while she was glad the channel, which she said features “nerdy, nonpartisan, straight-up public interest reporting,” was restored, she remains worried about YouTube’s future behavior.
+Wolf told The Epoch Times that while she was glad the channel, which she said features “nerdy, nonpartisan, straight-up public interest reporting,” was restored, she remains worried about YouTube’s future behavior.

 When the channel was restored, more than 300,000 views were removed from the view counter and thousands of subscribers disappeared, Wolf said.